Real

 Find Your Values

+• Step 2: Life Moments.
 Next, think back to the best and most painful moments of your life.
 What do these experiences reveal about your core values?
 What value was it that made that moment particularly great or painful?

-Then, review all lists of values and group them into categories.
+• Step 4: Determine Your Values.
+Then, review both lists of values and group them into categories.
 For example, if you wrote down "duty" and "responsibility," these can be grouped.
 Choose one word to represent each group.
+Finally, rank them.
+Which values stand out the most to you?
+Which resonate with your soul?
+Circle the top 5.

 The Reasoning